Client

 Our solution

+One of the challenges when creating visually rich animation on the web is properly translating the animator’s vision to a well optimized web ready format, while also maintaining good integration and compatibility with web native UI/UX.
+Animations and rich multimedia can sometimes be seen as afterthoughts during design and development: if not well specced, developers tend to resort to standard/vanilla defaults from generic animation libraries; animations are inserted awkwardly as “iframe” like blocks in the otherwise active web page.
+Either way, these approaches tend to be unsatisfying for the client, time consuming to develop and often tank browser performance.
 To tackle this issue in 10G, we worked closely with animators and their native tools, such as Adobe After Effects and Blender.
 Both platforms now support a relatively new and powerful export pipeline to create Lottie formatted files.
-Lotties contain all the rich visualization from the native animation tool, but vectorized in a format that is readily controllable by native web tools.
-Combined with the powerful low level GSAP motion library, we were able to faithfully and and rapidly create animations, send them through the client approval and feedback cycle and them transpose these at high fidelity to the browser.
-And all this while maintaining excellent performance in-browser!
+Lotties contain all the rich visualization from the native animation authoring platforms, but vectorized in a format that is readily controllable by native web tools.
+Combined with the powerful low level GSAP motion library, we were able to faithfully and and rapidly create intricate, interactive animations, send them through the client approval and feedback cycle and them transpose these at high fidelity to the browser.
+And all this while maintaining excellent performance in-browser.

 Creative mini-apps